raipc/atsd-jdbc/README.md

 </dependency>
 ```

-Or you can build the project on your own.
+Alternatively, you can build a project yourself.

 ```bash
 $ mvn -DskipTests=true clean install